ppotturi/adp-aso-helm-library/README.md

       - roleName: <string>
 ```

-For e.g. TeamA wanted to create a queue called "claim" and add two role assignments, then the template would look like,
+If you are creating only role assignments for the queue you do not own, then you should explicitly set the `owner` flag to `no` so that it will only create the role assignments on the existing queue.

+#### Usage examples
+The following section provides usage examples for the Namespace Queues template.

+##### Example 1 : ServiceA in TeamA creates queue with 2 role assignments

 ```
 namespaceQueues:
   name: claim
   roleAssignments:
     - roleName: QueueSender
     - roleName: QueueReceiver
 ```

-If you are creating only role assignments for the queue you do not own, then you should explicitly set the `owner` flag to `no` so that it will only create the role assignments on the existing queue.

-For e.g. TeamB wanted to create one role assignments on TeamA's queue, then the template would look like,
+##### Example 2 : ServiceB in TeamA needs to receive messages from existing `claim` queue.
+Note that `owner` is set to `no`.

 ```
 namespaceQueues:
   name: claim
   owner: 'no'
   roleAssignments:
     - roleName: QueueReceiver
 ```

 ### NameSpace Topic